Azure/Azure-Sentinel/README.md

 * Make changes as suggested and update your branch or explain why no change is needed.
 Resolve the comment when done.

 ### Pull Request Kql Validation Check
-As part of the PR checks we run kql validation on the queries that are defined in the template.
+As part of the PR checks we run a syntax validation of the kql queries defined in the template.
 If this check fails go to Azure Pipeline (by pressing on the errors link on the checks tab in your PR)
 ![Azurepipeline](.github/Media/Azurepipeline.png)
-In the pipeline you can see which test fail and what is the cause:
+In the pipeline you can see which test failed and what is the cause:
 ![Pipeline Tests Tab](.github/Media/PipelineTestsTab.png)
 If you are using custom logs table (a table which is not defined on all workspaces by default) you should verify your table schema is defined in json file in the folder *Azure-Sentinel\\.script\tests\KqlvalidationsTests\CustomTables*